jlirette075/ISQA-3420/Use Cases.md

 Primary Actor: Manager

-Goal in Context: The manager is able to retrive the policy from the Policy DB.
+Goal in Context: The manager is able to retrieve the policy from the Policy DB.

 Stakeholders:
-* Manager: To receieve accurate policy information from the database.
+* Manager: To receive accurate policy information from the database.
 * Project Owner: To clearly understand the manager's decisions to change specific policies in the company.

 Preconditions:
 * The policy name that is being sent is acutally in the database.
 * The correct policy name has been provided.

-Main Success Scenario: The manager correcly receives the policy that they were intending to retreieve from the database.
+Main Success Scenario: The manager correctly receives the policy that they were intending to retrieve from the database.

-Failed End Conditions: The manager incorrecly receives the policy that they were intending to retreieve from the database.
+Failed End Conditions: The manager incorrectly receives the policy that they were intending to retrieve from the database.

 Trigger: Manager sends a request to the Retrieve policy info process and the policy information is sent back.